I Don't Need an Aviation SMS Database... or Do I?

 SMS Databases Encourage Repeatable Risk Management Processes

 SMS is a structured process.
 Perhaps the single most important advantage of an SMS database is that it facilitates repeatable risk management processes.
-Business rules can be enforced to ensure designed risk management procedures are followed according to your SMS manual.
+Business rules can be enforced to ensure that designed risk management procedures are followed according to your SMS manual.
 This becomes increasingly important for larger companies that are "process-driven" or companies with high staff turnover.

 The SMS database also reduces the risk for the accountable executive.
 They can be assured the SMS is performing in all areas of the organization and alert management when substandard safety performance is detected.
 If your company needs repeatable risk management processes, and you don't have time to develop your own, the quick fix is to acquire an SMS database.

 Not having defined risk management processes becomes especially more important when the operator still doesn't have a good SMS manual.
 SMS manuals are a major concern for new SMS implementations as safety managers work diligently to organize: